jalessandrelli/jalessandrelli.github.io/press.md

 ["I'm writing daffodils again"--*Fur Not Light* interview at The Adroit Journal](https://theadroitjournal.org/2020/02/17/im-writing-daffodils-again-a-conversation-with-jeff-alessandrelli/)

+*Fur Not Light* is a collection that acknowledges the obsession with, and the idolization and inevitable destruction of, the self.
+Jeff Alessandrelli explores the minor, inconsequential actions and thoughts of mundane days, and through describing artistic and awfully detailed events, he makes those thoughts and actions have a lasting impact.--[Hong Kong Review of Books](https://hkrbooks.com/2020/03/26/fur-not-light/)

 [Spokane Public Radio, KPBX 91.1--The Northwest Arts Review (with Harper Quinn)](https://www.spokanepublicradio.org/post/conversation-jeff-alessandrelli-and-hajara-quinn)

 [*Fur Not Light* interview with visual artist Chyrum Lambert @ Full Stop](http://www.full-stop.net/2020/01/02/interviews/jeff-alessandrelli/jeff-alessandrelli-chyrum-lambert/)